Dark Hollow (Once Upon a Time): In Neverland

-Moments later after Emma, Hook, and Neal leave, while en route to Tinker Bell's hideout, Mary Margaret expresses her issues with David by giving him the silent treatment because he lied to her about being poisoned by the Dreamshade and will not be able to leave Neverland.
-David tells Mary Margaret that he did not want her to be trapped in Neverland forever, but Mary Margaret tells David that she would gladly spend her life in tree houses and dodging darts if it means being with him.
+Moments later after Emma, Hook, and Neal leave, while en route to Tinker Bell's hideout, Mary Margaret finally expresses out loud of her issues with David for not telling her about being poisoned by the Dreamshade.
+David tells Mary Margaret that it is because he was afraid.
+For, he knew she wouldn't leave him and did not want her to be trapped in Neverland forever.
+However, Mary Margaret tells David that she would gladly spend her life in tree houses and dodging darts if it means being with him.
 The two then stop fighting and hug each other.
 The five members then arrive at Tinker Bell's, where Tinker Bell sees Neal for the first time since his escape and he shows proof of the captured shadow, which now gives the regrouped individuals the advantage needed to rescue Henry.

 Meanwhile, at Pan's camp, Henry begins to start doubting Pan, who visits one of the cages to check on and then release a prisoner, who is revealed to be Wendy, whom Pan wants to have come out and play.
 As Pan tells Felix to go to another part of the island, Henry secretly follows Felix, leading Henry to a location where he discovers Wendy in bed, claiming that she is sick; she tells Henry that the powers on this island are fading fast, which is affecting her.
 Henry vows that he will save her and promises that he will come back for help, not knowing that Wendy was being used as bait by Pan, who emerges from hiding to congratulate her on convincing Henry to believe in Pan again before sending Wendy back to the cage.

 Pan, feigning surprise, meets Henry on his way back, who confronts him about Wendy and the fading magic.
 Seeing this as an opportunity to let Henry believe that he can save Wendy, he shows Henry Skull Rock, stating that that is where he needs to go to save magic.
 A determined Henry accepts the challenge.